varstruct/varstruct/README.md

 ### VarArray(lengthCodec, itemCodec)

-Create a variable length codec that encodes an array of items. `itemCodec` may be any varstruct compatible codec, including a vararray.
+Create a variable length codec that encodes an array of items. `itemCodec` may be any varstruct compatible codec, including a VarArray.
 As long as it can encode very element in the array, `lengthCodec` must encode an integer.

 ### Buffer(length)